Updated August 9, 2023

 - Retention of Power Pivot, first introduced in the 2013 version.
 This was Microsoft’s biggest improvement in the BI space.
-The Pivot Table too comes with multiple enhancements, including:
+The Pivot Table comes with multiple enhancements, including:

 - Automatic grouping of time-related fields.

-- Automatic detection of relationship between tables.
+- Automatic detection of the relationship between tables.

-- PowerViews and PowerMap, earlier add-on features (in the 2013 version) are now part of the main application.
+- PowerViews and PowerMap, earlier add-on features (in the 2013 version), are now part of the main application.
 These can be enabled through File->Options->Advanced->Data->Enable Data Analysis Add-ins: Power Pivot, Power View & Power Map.
-(Note: The Power Map feature is now called 3D Maps, and is directly accessible via Insert Tab->3d Maps)
+(Note: The Power Map feature is now called 3D Maps and is directly accessible via Insert Tab->3d Maps)

-Together, these 2016 Excel Workbook features make it a BI-intelligence tool to reckon with!
+Together, these 2016 Excel Workbook features make it a BI intelligence tool to reckon with!

 - Stock analysis template: As the name indicates, you can import data related to your (NASDAQ) stocks and monitor them from Excel.

-Ink your Equations
+8. Ink your Equations

-- Students from registered Schools/ Universities can access the online version of 2016 Excel Workbook completely free, as part of the (online) Office 365 Education suite.
+- Students from registered Schools/ Universities can access the online version of the 2016 Excel Workbook completely free as part of the (online) Office 365 Education suite.
 Incidentally, this suite also comes with 1TB data storage availability on OneDrive, making it easy for users to back their 2016 Excel Workbook data within the cloud space.

 - Office 2016 is power packed with features that make online collaboration with other Office 2016 users seamless.
 The “Share” feature facilities this across the Office Suite.
-Excel additionally empowers you to share your data analysis results (like reports, charts and the whole Workbook itself) with other users within your workgroup using the “Publish to Power BI” feature.
+Excel additionally empowers you to share your data analysis results (like reports, charts, and the whole Workbook itself) with other users within your workgroup using the “Publish to Power BI” feature.

 - Do anything more easily with “Tell Me”.
-This is Clippie, the older Office helper tool’s descendant, except that it comes as a straightforward button.
+This is Clippie, the older Office helper tool’s descendant, except it comes as a straightforward button.
 The pop-up window allows you to insert your request (like “How to create a pivot chart”), and “Tell Me” will guide you through the detailed steps to complete your request.

-- 2016 Excel Workbook provides constant access to a Bing-powered lookup called “Insights,” which helps you stay on top of what you’re working.
+- 2016 Excel Workbook provides constant access to a Bing-powered lookup called “Insights,” which helps you stay on top of what you’re working on.
 For instance, typing “Financial forecast” will bring up all related pages and online articles in no time.
 It’s like having the world-wide-web embedded into your Excel Workbook!

 - Improved readability with 3 new themes: Color, Dark Grey and Dark.
 These use high-contrast color palettes without being an eyesore.

 In summary, we hope that this post has clearly illustrated the finer features of the 2016 Excel Workbook.
-If you’re on the fence on trying/ buying this latest product, consider its top 3 advantages:
+If you’re on the fence about trying/ buying this latest product, consider its top 3 advantages: